ringsd/everything-curl-cn/usingcurl/proxies/https.md

 reside.
 Because over the connection between curl and the proxy, the data is sent in the clear.

-One solution for that is to use a HTTPS proxy, speaking HTTPS to the proxy, which then establishes a secure and encrypted connection that is safe from easy surveillance.
+One solution for that is to use an HTTPS proxy, speaking HTTPS to the proxy, which then establishes a secure and encrypted connection that is safe from easy surveillance.